Developer Guides

 Step-by-step guides for internationalizing and translating applications

-How to Import and Load Translations for Plugins and Themes on WordPress.org
+How to Import Theme and Plugin Translations into WordPress.org

 Integrate Localization into Your CI/CD Pipeline with the PTC API